MeltanoLabs/tap-github/README.md

 ### Source Authentication and Authorization

 A small number of records may be pulled without an auth token.
 However, a Github auth token should generally be considered "required" since it gives more realistic rate limits.
 (See GitHub API docs for more info.)

+#### Multi-Organization Authentication

+When using the object format for `auth_app_keys`, the tap will automatically switch authentication contexts based on the organization being processed.
+This enables:

+- **Organization-specific rate limits**: Each organization can have its own set of GitHub App credentials, preventing rate limit exhaustion when processing multiple organizations.
+- **Automatic token selection**: When processing repositories from a specific organization, the tap will prefer tokens configured for that organization.
+- **Fallback behavior**: If no organization-specific tokens are available, the tap will fall back to:
+  1. Organization-agnostic tokens (personal tokens or array-format app keys)
+  2. Tokens from other organizations (for accessing public data)

 ## Usage